PiggyPlex/PiggyPlex/README.md

 ## Highlights
 - Completed 100+ projects for 40+ clients across various sectors including online radio, gaming, healthcare, education, and fashion.
-- Specializes in creating SEO-optimized, high-speed web applications with a focus on user experience and accessibility.
+- Specialising in creating SEO-optimised, high-speed web applications with a focus on user experience and accessibility.
 - Extensive experience in:
   - API integration
   - Real-time networking